EVER WONDERED ABOUT GOD

 And God gave man everything he needed, also the ability to choose.
 ‘You are free to eat from every tree in the garden; but you must not eat from the tree of the knowledge of good and evil, for when you eat of it you will surely die’ Genesis 2: 16-17.
 So man decided, man chose, not to believe God, but to disobey God and exercise his free will, as man is still doing every day.
 And he ate of the fruit that God forbid him.
 (Genesis3).
 And man suddenly found himself separated from God, knowing in his heart he did wrong.
 Sin and death entered the world.
 And in Genesis 6:5-6 we read ‘The LORD saw how great man’s wickedness on the earth had become and that every inclination of the thoughts of his heart was only evil all the time.
 The LORD was grieved that He had made man on the earth, and His heart was filled with pain’ Our choice every day: to obey or to not obey, to do right or to do wrong hurts God and in our hearts we know when we do wrong.
 We may have very clever arguments and reasons for our actions but inside our hearts we know and are separated from God.

 Man also has the ability to kill this ‘knowing in his heart’ of what is right and what is wrong.
 When he managed to kill this knowing, with time and arguments, he calls it ‘liberal enlightment’, but it is not much more than a dead spirit.
-Maybe good examples are homosexuality (living a homosexual life style, not the attraction to the same sex) or calling prostitution a profession and arguments to legalize it or living together as partners outside of marriage.
+Maybe good examples are homosexuality (but note; living a homosexual life style, not the attraction to the same sex - we are all confronted with sexual and other feelings daily that we should respond to in the appropraite way) or calling prostitution a profession and arguments to legalize it or living together as partners outside of marriage.
 Have you noticed that on television when prostitutes are interviewed, their faces are seldom shown?
 Could she possibly be proud of the work she does?
 Can she tell her friends and family that she is really happy in her work and if she could choose a career again that she would choose the same?
 That she would love it if her daughter would follow the same career?
 (Studies have shown that 86% of prostitutes would like to get out of their situation if they had the chance.)
 Why?
 Because God said in His Word that He created sex between one woman and one man.
 Outside this God created environment (marriage) it will only bring pain and hurt to the heart when not used for what it meant to be.
 A homosexual lifestyle hurts.
 Living together puts tremendous strain on the security of relationships.

 Why is wrong/sin so important to God?